Dr Séculaire

 From burlesque clubs to reggae concerts

-Here are a few select highlights from Dr Séculaire’s résumé:
+These are just a few of the highlights of Dr Séculaire’s résumé:

 3. DJing at the Royal Festival Hall as part of The Rest Is Noise festival.

-5. Supporting reggae pioneers Prince Buster and Toots & the Maytals.
+5. Supporting reggae legends Prince Buster and Toots & the Maytals in concert.

-6. Hosting a weekly modern jazz show on Station FM community radio.
+6. Hosting a weekly modern jazz show on Station FM community radio (est. ).

-7. Helping soundtrack the UK’s burlesque & cabaret revival from ’04–’14 via sets at the Lady Luck Club, London International Burlesque Festival, White Mischief, etc.
+7. Helping soundtrack the UK’s burlesque & cabaret revival from 2004 to 2014 via sets at Lady Luck, London International Burlesque Festival, White Mischief, etc.